overtone/emacs-live/packs/stable/clojure-pack/lib/cider/README.md

 make the hidden buffers visible.
 They'll always be visible in `list-buffers` (<kbd>C-x C-b</kbd>).

+* By default, interactive commands that require a symbol will prompt for the symbol, with the prompt defaulting to the symbol at point.
+You can set `cider-prompt-for-symbol` to nil to instead try the command with the symbol at point first, and only prompt if that fails.

 * You can control the <kbd>TAB</kbd> key behavior in the REPL via the `cider-repl-tab-command` variable.
 While the default command `cider-repl-indent-and-complete-symbol` should be an adequate choice for